-With SQL Server 2019 Enterprise Edition, customers who have licensed all physical cores on the server can run an unlimited number of instances of the software in a number of OSEs (physical and/or virtual) equal to the number of core licenses assigned to the server.
+With SQL Server Enterprise Edition, customers who have licensed all physical cores on the server can run an unlimited number of instances of the software in a number of OSEs/containers (physical and/or virtual) equal to the number of core licenses assigned to the server.
 For example, a four-processor server with four cores per processor-fully licensed with 16 core licenses-can run SQL Server software in up to 16 VMs, regardless of the number of virtual cores allocated to each VM.

-- Customers who have licensed all the physical cores on the server and want to run SQL Server 2019 software in more VMs than are permitted, can assign additional core licenses to the licensed server. - Each additional core license allows deployment of SQL Server software in an additional VM, so in the previous example, a customer who wants to run SQL Server Enterprise Edition in 18 VMs would simply acquire and assign 18 core licenses to that server.
+- Customers who have licensed all the physical cores on the server and want to run SQL Server software in more VMs than are permitted, can assign additional core licenses to the licensed server. - Each additional core license allows deployment of SQL Server software in an additional VM, so in the previous example, a customer who wants to run SQL Server Enterprise Edition in 18 VMs would simply acquire and assign 18 core licenses to that server.

-With the addition of Software Assurance (SA) coverage on all Enterprise Edition core licenses (for a fully licensed server), customers' use rights are expanded to allow any number of instances of the software to run in any number of OSEs (physical or virtual).
-This valuable SA benefit enables customers to deploy an unlimited number of VMs to handle dynamic workloads and fully utilize hardware computing capacity.
+On servers fully licensed (i.e., based on physical cores) under SQL Server Enterprise subscription licenses or licenses with Software Assurance (SA), customers' use rights allow any number of instances of the software to run in any number of OSEs/containers (physical or virtual).
+This benefit enables customers to deploy an unlimited number of VMs to handle dynamic workloads and fully utilize hardware computing capacity.

-Note: This benefit ends when SA coverage expires.
+Note: This benefit ends when the subscription licenses or SA coverage expire(s).